elysedemkiw/Broda-Replication-Terms-of-trade-and-exchange-rate-regimes-in-developing-countries/README.md

 GDP and CPI replicate well, RER is individually insignificant but the peg float gap holds, so the Friedman result reproduces

-## Limitations

-RER is noisy from source disagreement, the extension splits ride a small overlap cluster so causal claims are not identified, IRR vs Broda's Ghosh classification reshuffles about a third of country years, and B=200 is fine for figures but light for final tables

 ## Known limitations